min2ha/ukwa-site/content/target/55646/index.en.md

   "subject": "Brexit"
 }

-# Independent: Tory MPs attack Theresa May after she reaches out to Labour for policy ideas

 Angry backbench Conservative MPs hit out at Theresa May over her extraordinary appeal to Labour and other parties to help her govern.